slindquist3/react-microsites/README.md

 Only files inside `public` can be used from `public/index.html`.<br>

 ## Fonts and styling
 All styling files can use the .scss file extension.
-When building, webpack will preprocess those files into regular CSS.
+When building, webpack will preprocess those files into regular CSS.<br>
 Brown, our brand font, has been imported.
 As our brand guide develops, this repository can be updated to match our default styling.

 ## React Router